Updated for 2023-2024

 If you have a camera and are willing to travel, you can use this opportunity to create a unique portfolio – one that no one else in the world has!
 An internship in the field also provides a way for you to evolve from being a hobbyist to being a professional.

-You’ll learn to work as part of a team, researching and producing content with an end-goal, whether that’s with a PR agency in Bangkok or a conservation program in Africa.
+You’ll learn to work as part of a team, researching and producing content with an end-goal, whether that’s with a PR agency in Bangkok, an events management company in Bali, or a conservation program in Africa.
 And if you think about it, your skill with the video camera could help save endangered species, such as lemurs and sea turtles in Madagascar.

 If you want to get someone’s attention – and keep it – show them a gorgeous, colorful photograph or film.
 In 1911, newspaper editor Tess Flanders suggested that journalists and publicists “Use a picture.
 It’s worth a thousand words.”
 Since then, the phrase has been quoted and misquoted, but it still rings true.

 There are reasons why we need professionals in the visual arts field.
 People are hardwired to respond to photographs and video.
 Your brain makes sense of the world primarily through vision, and 20 percent of your brain is used for that purpose.
 Along with vision comes the ability to see color, which increases recall of information by up to 82 percent!
 There are photography internships for high school students, volunteer opportunities for the practiced artist, journalism internships for college students, and more.
 One of the most exciting opportunities to check out is African Impact’s photography volunteer projects, which places you on safaris near amazing animals such as elephants, lions, antelope, and more!
 This is an excellent opportunity to develop your skills in landscapes and animal portraiture and increase awareness of conservation.